 Karine Lanoie-Brien has created a colossal work.
 The hours she and her team spent sifting through archives will finally bear fruit on September 18th.
 As part of the Montreal375 celebrations, Expo 67 Live will take place at Place des Arts, using portions of the available architecture as well as giant screens to welcome audiences into the universe of Expo 67.
 The world’s fair happened on Montreal’s Ile Ste-Helene and Ile Notre Dame, and has remained in the hearts and memories of millions of people worldwide.

 Though Lanoie-Brien is too young to have attended the “show of the century”, she was able to envision what it must have been like.
 Her project with the NFB is symbolic because of the latter’s involvement at Expo 67.
-Their film In the Labyrinth (Kroitor, Law, O’Connor, 1967) used a cruciform of 5 screens and was the precursor to IMAX.
+The film In the Labyrinth, by pioneers Roman Kroitor, Colin Low, and Hugh O’Connor (directors praised by Stanley Kubrick and George Lucas) used a cruciform of 5 screens and was the precursor to IMAX.
 To commemorate both Expo 67 and In the Labyrinth’s 50th anniversary, Lanoie-Brien wanted to create an experience in which our bodies – not just our eyes – would engage in the narrative of this historical moment.
 She too has incorporated multiple screens, and set them up to appear on multiple surfaces.
 It is significant to include the exterior walls of the Salle Wilfrid Pelletier, because the theatre was born around the same time (1963) that Expo 67 projects began.
 As an aside, the event will be in walking distance to the brand new NFB headquarters in the Quartier des Spectacles.

 The 360-degree cinematic feat is meant to be viewed from many angles, and seeks to reach an audience who lived through the world’s fair, but also, generations who may or may not have heard of it.
 After multitude hours of film reel triage, Lanoie-Brien chose to tell a story that took place between 1962 and 1967, featuring still-relevant landmarks (such as Habitat 67 and the US Pavilion aka the Biosphere), and world news (such as the Vietnam war, emergence of new roles for women, the Space Race).
 This journey through time and collective nostalgia captures “a moment of effervescence”, says producer René Chénier (former director of the NFB’s French Animation department).
 On paper, he says, the idea was huge, but he never hesitated to jump onto the project because Lanoie-Brien’s vision was so extraordinary.